 A Renko chart forms bricks of a certain size, and only forms a new brick once the price moves that amount.
-This helps filter out price noise, see the dominant trend, and can be used as a trailing stop loss.
+This helps filter out price noise, shows the dominant trend, and can be used as a trailing stop loss.

 No single tool is going to make someone a great, or even profitable, trader.
 Yet certain tools may help us see the market better, or help us stick to our trading plan better.

 Renko charts are one of those tools.
 Throughout my 17+ year trading career, I have mostly used profit targets to extract profit from the market.
 Targets are effective, but using Renko charts to exit trades can also work.
 A profit target is an offsetting order that gets me out of the trade when the desired profit level has been reached.
 This profit target level is based on an analysis of how that asset typically moves.

 For many people, profit targets introduce a couple of problems.
 You need to have a plan for when the price almost reaches your target but then reverses.
 You also need to analyze past trades to see if you are setting your targets correctly—on average.
 Are the profit targets not being hit?
 That’s a problem.
 If the price is surging past your profit target, that could be a problem because a lot of money is being left on the table.

 Profit targets are great!
 As I said, I have used them successfully for many years, and still use them with many of my strategies.